Terukazu Konno Official Site

 Topページに戻る

-Tennoji Temple in Yanaka
+Tenno-ji Temple in Yanaka

 Nippori Station, located in Arakawa Ward, Tokyo, opened in 1905 (Meiji 38).
-In 1931 (Showa 6), a Keisei Line station was added, and in 2008 (Heisei 20) the Toei Nippori–Toneri Liner also opened, making Nippori its starting station.
+In 1931 (Showa 6), a Keisei Line station was added, and in 2008 (Heisei 20) the Nippori-Toneri Liner also opened, making Nippori its starting station.
 In recent years, redevelopment has progressed on the eastern, lowland side of the station, and high-rise buildings have begun to line the area.
 However, the elevated western side of Nippori Station, where many temples and cemeteries are located, has seen little development.
 As a result, it retains much of the traditional Japanese scenery, and before the spread of the novel coronavirus (COVID-19) beginning in 2019, many foreign tourists could be seen in the area.

 • Momiji-zaka Slope